prembasumatary/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 *************************

-If your course has more than one enrollment track, you can designate specific components as being available to learners in each of the enrollment tracks.
+If your course has more than one enrollment track, you can designate specific content as being available to learners in each of the enrollment tracks.

-For example, you might provide the same content to all learners in a section but might give one exam to learners in the audit track and another exam for learners in the verified certificate track.
+For example, you might provide the same course content to all learners except that for the mid-term and final exams, learners who are in a non-certificate track and learners who are in a certificate track are given different exams.

 For information about creating differentiated content based on enrollment track, see :ref:`Enrollment Track Specific Courseware Overview`.

 .. _Content Groups: